The leaf space of a multiplicative foliation: Introduction

 If $G\rr P$ is a Lie groupoid, its tangent space $TG$ is, in the same manner as in the Lie group case, a Lie groupoid over the tangent space $TP$ of the units.
-This Lie groupoid is called the \emph{tangent prolongation of $G\rr P$}.
 A distribution $S\subseteq TG$ on $G$ is multiplicative if it is a subgroupoid of $TG\rr TP$.
-In this paper, we show that if a smooth multiplicative subbundle $S\subseteq TG$ is involutive and its leaf space satisfies a compatibility condition with the left translations, then the leaf space $G/S$ inherits a groupoid structure over the leaf space of $TP\cap S$ in $P$, which is then automatically an involutive subbundle of $TP$.
-We have also to assume that a special family of vector fields spanning $S$ is complete.

-We use the theory about normal subgroupoid systems in Lie groupoids (see \cite{Mackenzie05}) to show our main theorem (Theorem \ref{groupoid_leaf_space}).
-It is also possible to show in a direct manner that, under the necessary conditions, one can define a groupoid structure on the leaf space.
-Yet, since our two leadings examples (Examples \ref{ex-basegp} and \ref{ex-VB}) illustrate the discussion in \cite{Mackenzie05} about kernels of Lie groupoid morphisms, we choose to use the theory in this book.
-We show that there is a natural normal subgroupoid system on the Lie groupoid $G\rr P$ associated to the multiplicative subbundle $S$.
-The induced quotient groupoid is then exactly the leaf space $G/S$ of $S$.
+The problem studied in this paper is hence natural: we ask how the simple fact stated above about the leaf space of a multiplicative distribution on a Lie group generalizes to Lie groupoids.
+We consider smooth multiplicative and involutive \emph{subbundles} $S\subseteq TG$ (that is, distributions of constant rank).
+The foliation of $G$ by the leaves of $S$ is then said to be \emph{multiplicative} and the intersection $TP\cap S$ is automatically an involutive subbundle of $TP$.
+We show that the leaf space $G/S$ inherits the source, target, unit inclusion and inversion maps of a groupoid over the space of leaves in $P$ of $TP \cap S$, that are all compatible with the projections $G\to G/S$ and $P\to P/(TP\cap S)$.
+To be able to define a multiplication on the leaf space, we have to assume that a special family of vector fields spanning $S$ on the Lie groupoid is complete in a sense that will be explained, and that a compatibility condition on the intersections of the leaves with the $\s$-fibers is satisfied.

+If the foliations $S$ and $S\cap TP$ are simple, we get hence, under these conditions, the structure of a \emph{Lie} groupoid on the leaf space $G/S\rr P/(S\cap TP)$, such that the projection is a Lie groupoid morphism.

+Using a partial $S\cap TP$-connection on $AG/(AG\cap S)$ that is naturally induced by the multiplicative, involutive subbundle $S\subseteq TG$ \cite{JoOr11}, we show that $\Gamma(AG)$ is spanned as a $C^\infty(P)$-module by sections which left invariant images leave $S$ invariant.
+We show that under (rather strong) conditions on these special left invariant vector fields that leave the foliation invariant, the completeness condition on $S$ is not necessary and the compatibility condition that is necessary for the multiplication is satisfied.

+We illustrate the theory by four examples.
+The first two examples (Examples \ref{ex-basegp} and \ref{ex-VB}) illustrate the result of the main theorem, and the third example (Example \ref{example_of_henrique}) shows that we recover as a special case the quotient of a Lie groupoid by a Lie group action by groupoid morphisms.
+This example suggests that our main theorem (Theorem \ref{groupoid_leaf_space}) could be useful for discrete mechanics on groupoids (see Remark \ref{geom_mech_remark}).
+The fourth example (Example \ref{example_of_marco}, which is taken from \cite{Zambon10}) is an example of a multiplicative foliation on a Lie groupoid that doesn't satisfy the necessary condition and which space of leaves fails hence to inherit a groupoid multiplication.